alx-sch/miniRT/README.md

 <p align="center">
     <img src="https://github.com/Busedame/miniRT/blob/main/.assets/scene_complete_cyl.png" alt="scene_complete_cyl.png" width="500"/>
-<p align="center"><b>Looking at the end cap of the closed blue cylinder.</p>
+<p align="center">Looking at the end cap of the closed blue cylinder.</p>

 #### Intersection Constants

 In the ray-object intersection detection functions above, several variables are independent of the ray's direction and remain constant for a given object (e.g., $\vec{OC}$, the quadratic coefficient $c$, and $\vec{OC} \cdot \vec{U}$).
 While calculating these within the functions helps to understand their role and derivation here, they should be precomputed during object initialization rather than recalculated for every single ray (or pixel).

-Precomputing these constants reduced my computation time by two-thirds for a simple scene (1x plane, 2x spheres, 2x cylinders, 1440 x 900 resolution).
+Precomputing these constants reduced my computation time by two-thirds for the simple scene shown in the figures above (1x plane, 2x spheres, 2x cylinders, 1440 x 900 resolution).
 This improvement is especially noticeable when using memory-checking tools such as Valgrind, reducing the compilation time from  ~35 sec to ~12 sec.